Sandy12-code/burger/README.md

-# A sequelized version of the Burger App
+# An ORM and Handlebars version of the Burger App

 ## PROBLEM/SOLUTION
 * A restaurant app that lets users input the names of burgers they'd like to eat.